We’re Experiencing the Deadliest Bird Flu Outbreak in History. Here’s What All Bird Hunters Need to Know

 Species that congregate in large, dense flocks are likely most susceptible.
 Shorebirds, gulls, and raptors have also been found with the virus.

 Yes, but for now it’s extremely rare.
 Here’s information straight from the CDC: “Human infections with bird flu viruses can happen when virus gets into a person’s eyes, nose or mouth, or is inhaled … Human infections with bird flu viruses have occurred most often after unprotected contact with infected birds or surfaces contaminated with bird flu viruses.
 However, some infections have been identified where direct contact with infected birds or their environment was not known to have occurred.”

-So far, there have been zero recorded cases of humans being infected with avian flu in the U.S. according to the CDC tracking page.
+So far, there have been 1 recorded cases of humans being infected with avian flu in the U.S. according to the CDC tracking page.

 Is it safe to clean and eat wild waterfowl?

 Yes, but don’t handle or eat birds that are obviously sick.
 This is a good rule to live by even when avian flu isn’t rampant.
 Beyond that, the Animal Plant Health Inspection Service has the following recommendations: